 The collaboration stream will bring together industry partners and academics to discuss more precise problems, promoting active development of collaborations.
 This is for those companies that have a clearer idea of how they want quantum technology to be used in their business.
 The aim of this stream is to bring people together to begin longer term collaborations between industry and academia here in Bristol, leading to benefits for both.

 After the event

 There is significant scope for further exploration with researchers at Bristol.
 The Quantum Engineering Centre for Doctoral Training annually attracts a large cohort of talented PhD students eager to explore the benefits of quantum technologies to wider industry.
+As a direct result of QIL 2017, one student is undertaking a PhD project in collaboration with Hitachi Cambridge.
 These studentships can be sponsored by an industrial partner and so there is scope for outcomes of the Quantum Innovation Lab to be quickly translated into research.

 Bristol is also a key institution in the UK’s National Quantum Technologies Programme, allowing it to catalyse collaborative efforts between industry partners and other universities in the UK; this collaboration could take the form of consultancy, or could result in joint applications for funding from national and international funding bodies.

 Any projects that result from the Quantum Innovation Lab will be driven towards near-future products or services that can be commercialised.